vantezzen/auto-form/README.md

 To install the component itself, copy the `auto-form` folder and `date-picker.tsx` from `src/components/ui` to your project's ui folder.

+You can remove the tests folder in `auto-form/tests`.

 ## Field types

 Currently, these field types are supported out of the box: